GaryAustin1/supa-file-helper/README.md

   `metadata` Set to null so file is reported invalid by the API.
 This is optional.

 There is a table in sb_custom_stuff schema that needs to be set up.
+  !!Please only enter your service_role key by hand in the table UI.
+Do not put in code that might "escape" to the net.

 ![sb_custom_schema](https://user-images.githubusercontent.com/54564956/228620077-1caee708-717f-4bdc-b3fd-872b679baed1.JPG)